aabccd021/bun3nix/README.md

 ```

-Import it in your own Nix expressions:
+Or import it in your own Nix expressions:

 ```nix
 { pkgs, ... }: {